AndrewGuerrero/ng-caryll/content/effective_stl.md

 }
 ```

-Using STL, the first step is a write a character comparison function.
+To use STL, the first step is a write a character comparison function.

 ``` cpp
 int ciCharCompare(char c1, char c2)